Illegal Dumping Prevention

 • Successful applicants must engage with EPA regularly and report on agreed milestones.

 • Successful applicants must liaise with EPA regarding any media or other promotion of the project.
 They must acknowledge the funding contribution made by EPA.
-Any publicity materials (such as brochures, signage, advertising, social media posts) produced for projects funded by the grant must be in line with EPA-developed Report Illegal Dumping (RID) branding and style guides.
+Any use of the EPA-developed Report Illegal Dumping (RID) collateral must be in line with the instructions for use, as specified on the EPA’s Illegal Dumping Resource Kit.

 • If any applicants are currently receiving EPA funding for illegal dumping initiatives, including but not limited to RID programs/squad, they should demonstrate how this project will complement the other funded initiatives.